IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall include in DiagnosticReport.presentedForm at least one rendered report in HTML format.
 DiagnosticReport.presentedForm.contentType shall have the value "text/html".

-The Sender may include other renditions of the same report (e.g. PDF).
+The Sender may include other renditions of the same report (e.g., PDF).

 For all rendered reports, the Sender shall set the DiagnosticReport.presentedForm.contentType with a value corresponding to the rendered report format.